+C) Resident #046 was known to staff to exhibit responsive behaviours.
+A number of strategies were developed and implemented, some of which were not effective in managing the resident's behaviour.
+In 2016 and early 2017, the resident continued to exhibit responsive behaviours involving a number of other residents.
 Resident #046's clinical record was reviewed, staff to resident and resident to resident interactions were observed throughout the RQI, and staff were interviewed.
 The clinical record revealed that there were no referrals to the Psychogeriatric Resource Consultant (PRC), which the home would do if the responsive behaviour strategies were ineffective, and as an additional resource to assist in managing the resident's responsive behaviours.
 There was no Physical, Intellectual, Emotional, Capabilities, Environmental and Social (P.I.E.C.E.S.) assessments conducted since May 2016.
 The Behavioural Support of Ontario (BSO) RPN #157 had indicated in their documentation that they would conduct a PIECES assessment; however this was also not completed for resident #046.
-The BSO RPN #139 and PSW #127 were interviewed and confirmed that the DOS charting of the resident's behaviour for seven days was expected to be completed by the staff after the November 2016, incident in order to determine if there was a pattern and a frequency to the resident's behaviour, and they were unable to locate the documentation.
+The BSO RPN #139 and PSW #127 were interviewed and confirmed that the DOS charting of the resident's behaviour for seven days was expected to be completed by the staff and they were unable to locate the documentation.
 The BSO staff confirmed that based on their clinical pathway for responsive behaviours, the BSO should have conducted a P.I.E.C.E.S. assessment and refer to the PRC for assessment, but neither were done.